Muhammad-296/Digital-Clock/README.md

 ## 🌟 Acknowledgments

-- Thanks to our instructors for guidance
+- Thanks to our instructors (Associate Professor: Mohamed A. Torad) for guidance
 - AVR community for excellent documentation
 - Microchip for comprehensive datasheets